-- Comprehend complex grade-level texts independently; - Contribute thoughtful grade-level commentary to classroom discussion; - Write to grade-level expectations, with attention to organization, detailed content, precise analysis, and standard writing conventions; - Understand the fundamentals of the research process and execute research with minimal support from teacher; - Create and conduct presentations for classmates and take a lead role in classroom discussions; and - Have a habit of voluntarily reading, of completing all homework on time, and demonstrate a willingness to accept the challenge of honors/advanced placement work which expects a high degree of independence and responsibility.
+- Comprehend complex grade-level texts independently; - Contribute thoughtful grade-level commentary to classroom discussion; - Write to grade-level expectations, with attention to organization, detailed content, precise analysis, and standard writing conventions; - Understand the fundamentals of the research process and execute research with minimal support from the teacher; - Create and conduct presentations for classmates and take a lead role in classroom discussions; and - Have a habit of voluntarily reading, completing all homework on time, and demonstrate a willingness to accept the challenge of honors/advanced placement work which expects a high degree of independence and responsibility.

+There are multiple methods for students to enroll in advanced courses.
 Students seeking admission into an English honors or advanced course should meet the following criteria: